-LATEST NEWS *** Bestseller – Following the BESTSELLER listing for debut ‘Names Of The Dead,’ the second in the Connor Montrose series, THE LONDON CAGE has just hit the Bestseller lists for Blackwell, the national UK bookshop chain. *** International Rights are now handled by the Adrian Weston Literary Agency – see page on menu above *** National Crime Factor Tour next date – Livingston 11th August, followed by Glasgow 25th August.
+LATEST NEWS *** Bestseller – Following the BESTSELLER listing for debut ‘Names Of The Dead,’ the second in the Connor Montrose series, THE LONDON CAGE has just hit the Bestseller lists for Blackwell, the national UK bookshop chain. *** International Rights are now handled by the Adrian Weston Literary Agency – see page on menu above *** National Crime Factor Tour next date – Linlithgow 6th October, followed by Newcastle 21st October and Glasgow 4th November.
 See CRIME FACTOR page for tour details across the country. *** Thanks to Shari Low for my spot in the Book club of the national Daily Record – see National Press Coverage link above*** Due to illness , Mark will not be at the Byres Road Book Festival ***

 Welcome to the website of the author and thriller writer Mark Leggatt.